Tornado3P9/Linux-Console-Tools/time/at.md

 # Display a system notification at 11pm on February 18th:
 echo "notify-send 'Wake up!'" | at 11pm Feb 18

-# Show which jobs are sheduled to run at a later time:
+# Show which jobs are scheduled to run at a later time:
 atq

 # Delete a waiting job: